AccordionGuy/HotSauces/article/article.md

 ./gradlew bootRun
 ```

-This sets Gradle in motion, causing it to download any needed plugins and dependencies, then launch the application.
-You’ll see a lot of output, which will start with this...
+This command was included in the set of files that Spring Initilizr generated.
+It sets Gradle in motion, causing it to download any needed plugins and dependencies, after which it launches the application.

+When it starts, you’ll see a lot of output, beginning with this:

 ```
   .   ____          _            __ _ _